foundationallm/foundationallm/docs/setup-guides/branding/branding-app-configuration.md

 > The AgentIconUrl can be an SVG or PNG image placed in the Public folder of the application's source code but will require rebuilding of the docker image to reflect the changes.
 The preferred ways of setting the LogoUrl is to set it to a relative accessible public URL to an SVG or PNG image or include the full Base64 encoded image in the configuration value directly.

 ## FoundationaLLM:Branding:BackgroundColor
-Takes a hexadecimal color value to set the background color of the chat application.
+Takes a hexadecimal or RGB color value to set the background color of the chat application.
 ## FoundationaLLM:Branding:CompanyName
 Not is use.
 Reserved for future enhancements.